The Fast Break - Victoria

 Model distribution summary for the next three months

-Graphs showing the distribution of global model forecasts for April-June, with models split between average/drier rainfall with warmer temperatures.
+Graphs showing the distribution of global model forecasts for May–July, with models leaning towards average rainfall and warmer temperatures.

 Model distribution summary for the next four to six months

-Graphs showing the distribution of July to September forecasts with models split between average/drier rainfall with warmer temperatures.
+Graphs showing the distribution of August to October forecasts with models leaning towards average rainfall and warmer temperatures.

 Model consensus forecast for the next six months

 |Current outlook (to 29 April)||Previous outlook (to 28 March)|

 |Pacific Ocean||El Niño||Slightly warm/El Niño||El Niño||El Niño|

 |Rainfall||Average||Average||Average/slightly drier||Average/slightly drier|